Yu-Gi-Oh! World Championship Tournament 2004

 Yu-Gi-Oh!
 World Championship Tournament 2004, known in Japan as Yu-Gi-Oh!
-Duel Monsters Expert 3 (遊戯王デュエルモンスターズ エキスパート3), is a card battle video game based on the Yu-Gi-Oh! franchise.
+Duel Monsters Expert 3 (遊☆戯☆王デュエルモンスターズ エキスパート3), is a card battle video game based on the Yu-Gi-Oh! franchise.
 This game was released for the Game Boy Advance system in 2004, and was re-released in 2025 as part of the Yu-Gi-Oh!
 Early Days Collection game compilation.

 Gameplay

 This game has many obvious similarities to The Eternal Duelist Soul.
 The duel system is almost exactly the same, but there are a few differences.

 The player can assemble a deck and can duel against a variety of computer opponents.
 The game features the first 1,138 cards released in Japan.
 There are 29 opponents in the game, however duelist 29 can't be played and is locked when Marik is at least once defeated.
 Each opponent has different skills and decks revolve around a certain theme (Yugi=Basic, Exodia Rare Hunter=Exodia, Yami Yugi (Dark Yugi)=Ultimate, etc.).